 Roeder, now 68, is a former lawyer who was jailed for 13 years in 1982 for leading an extremist attack on hostels for immigrants.
 Two Vietnamese died in the attacks and several others were injured.
 He served eight years and was released in 1990.
 Since then, he has participated actively in right-wing organizations.

 One possibility raised by Defense Minister Volker Ruehe, in a preliminary report to parliament yesterday, is that the initial invitation to Roeder was innocent.
 Ruehe said the officer most directly involved, Colonel Schwarzer, reportedly learned of Roeder's identity and neo-Nazi activities only three months later, but he failed to inform either his superiors at the military academy, the Defense Ministry or the Military Security Service.

-apparently issued in his capacity as deputy chairman of a German-Russian social organization.
+According to the Defense Minister, the invitation to Roeder was apparently issued in his capacity as deputy chairman of a German-Russian social organization.
 His lecture was about the ethnic German population in Koenigsburg, the former capital of east Prussia, which is now the Russian enclave of Kaliningrad, between Poland and the Baltic states.